JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ![](image_2.svg)

 ```@raw html
 <div class = "exercise-body">
 <header class = "exercise-header">Exercise:</header><p>
 ```

 Follow the same logic as in the previous exercise and define a new method for the `image` function that converts a given 3D array of real numbers to a matrix of RGB points.
 Assume that the third dimension represents color channels.
 Three real numbers can be converted to an RGB point using the `RGB` constructor from the Colors package.
-Make sure, that the input array is of the proper size.
-If the size of the third dimension is
+Make sure that the input array is of the proper size.
+If the size of the third dimension is:

 - `1` the function should return a gray image,
 - `3` the function should return a color image,
 - otherwise, the function should throw an error.

-Use the following code to test the `image` function
+Use the following code to test the `image` function.

 ```julia
 using ImageInspector, MLDatasets, Plots